melt-umn/monto-v3-draft/content/draft02/index.md

 Currently, there are no built-in extensions defined for the Service Protocol.
 However, a Broker or Service MAY support arbitrary extensions whose names are in the form of the `NamespacedName` above.

+## 5.7.
+Miscellanea

+If the Broker detects a violation in the protocol from a Service, it SHOULD report the error to the Client via the `service_connect_error` branch of the `BrokerGetError` Message.

+If a Service detects a violation in the protocol from a Broker, it SHOULD ignore the request, possibly logging it.
+In this case, the Service SHOULD respond with an HTTP status of 503.

 # 6. Products